rangl-labs/DTVisualisation-clone/rangl/reference_environment/README.md

 The Helper classes are:

-* Parameters -- contains all challenge-specific parameters
+* Parameters -- contains all NBM-specific parameters
 * State -- contains all state information and provides the following methods:
     * initialise_state
     * reset